Laser Cutting Services banner

 Sharpe Products $$$

-placeholder image Lasermation, Inc. Great Lakes Engineering, Inc. Remaly Manufacturing Company, Inc. American Industrial Company Mercer Gasket & Shim Sharpe Products BenCo Technology, LLC Prototech Laser, Inc.
+placeholder image Edge Metalworks Great Lakes Engineering, Inc. Remaly Manufacturing Company, Inc. American Industrial Company Sharpe Products Accuburn, Inc.

 The laser delivers concentrated energy to specific locations to produce the intense heat necessary for vaporization.
 The interactions between a laser and a substance might vary depending on the materials.
 The primary mechanism of action for ablation on tougher surfaces is the displacement of tiny particles from the substrate by the laser's focused beam.
 The depth of engraving can reach 100 um and beyond.